python/typeshed/README.md

 This test requires Python 3.5 or higher; Python 3.6.1 or higher is recommended.
 Run using: `(.venv3)$ python3 tests/mypy_selftest.py`

+This test checks mypy's code base using mypy and typeshed code in this repo.

+### mypy_test_suite.py

+This test requires Python 3.5 or higher; Python 3.6.1 or higher is recommended.
+Run using: `(.venv3)$ python3 tests/mypy_test_suite.py`

 This test runs mypy's own test suite using the typeshed code in your repo.
 This will sometimes catch issues with incorrectly typed stubs, but is much slower